Monday, May 26, 2008

 A Feminist Bunny

-The Easter Bunny brings books to our house along with chocolate, and this year I got a sweet Margaret Wise Brown story, Home for a Bunny, for Eli and then finally remembered to get one of my childhood favorites for Ben, The Country Bunny and the Little Gold Shoes.
+The Easter Bunny brings books to our house along with chocolate, and this year I got a sweet Margaret Wise Brown story, , for Eli and then finally remembered to get one of my childhood favorites for Ben, .

 When I was little, I enjoyed the behind-the-scenes Easter egg logistics that this book details: the "fact" that there are five Easter bunnies; how bunnies are chosen to become Easter bunnies; the palace stacked with Easter eggs, carefully sorted by color, style, and flavor.